Phragmites australis: Natural enemies

 Since 2017, over 80% of the beds of Phragmites in the Pass a Loutre Wildlife Management Area have been damaged by the invasive roseau cane scale (Nipponaclerda biwakoensis), threatening wildlife habitat throughout the affected regions of the area.
 While typically considered a noxious weed, in Louisiana the reed beds are considered critical to the stability of the shorelines of wetland areas and waterways of the Mississippi River Delta, and the die-off of reed beds is believed to accelerate coastal erosion.

 Uses

-The entire plant is edible raw or cooked.
-The young stems can be boiled, or later on be used to make flour.
-The underground stems can be used but are tough, as can the seeds but they are hard to find.